 Related Court Forms

-Under Massachusetts law, landlords must not engage in retaliatory actions such as locking tenants out of the rental property, removing their belongings, or shutting off utilities without a court order.
+Under Massachusetts law, landlords must not engage in retaliatory actions such as locking tenants out of the dwelling unit, removing their personal property, or shutting off utilities or essential services without a court order.

 Visit Mass.gov for more information on your legal rights and obligations as a Massachusetts landlord.